Four simple tips for writing great SEO tickets

-Since I joined Indeed in April 2021, I wrote around ~0.7 SEO tickets per day.
+Since I joined Indeed in March 2022, I have written ~0.7 a ticket per working day.
 Most of these are requirements for engineers – new features, improvements, data science, bug fixes and more.

 Over time, I got better at writing and estimating them.
-Here are four tips to write beautiful tickets that will make your dev/engineering team deliver more:
+In April 2024, I'll speak about "How to write THE perfect SEO ticket for your devs".
+While I still prepare for this talk, here are six tips for writing beautiful tickets that will make your engineering team deliver better work for you.

 Suggested ticket line: “Doing […] will allow search engines to […]”